bramus/specificity/README.md

 ## Type Definitions

-Although `@bramus/specificity` comes is written in Vanilla JavaScript, it does include [Type Definitions](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html) which are exposed via its `package.json`.
+Although `@bramus/specificity` is written in Vanilla JavaScript, it does include [Type Definitions](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html) which are exposed via its `package.json`.

 ## Binary/CLI